EduPH/learningtangentbundle/README.md

 # Autoencoder Atlases: Learning Tangent Bundles and Characteristic Classes

-Code for the paper *"Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases"* by Eduardo Paluzo-Hidalgo and Yuichi Ike.
+Code for the paper *"Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases"* by Eduardo Paluzo-Hidalgo and Yuichi Ike (Preprint [ArXiV](https://arxiv.org/abs/2602.22873)).

 ## Overview